 Office Responsible for International Exchange Students

-Robin Ziegler, Study Abroad Coordinator
+Jonathan Young, Study Abroad Coordinator

-Office of International and Cultural Affairs
+Office of International Affairs

 Rolla is a town of 20,000 people located within two hours of three cities/large towns in Missouri - St. Louis, Springfield, and Columbia.
 Rolla is located on historic Route 66 - a highway known as the Mother Road which links Chicago, IL to Santa Monica, CA. A section of the original Route 66 goes directly through downtown Rolla - and next to the campus of Missouri S&T. Over the years, Rolla has been recognized as one of the 100 best small towns in the United States, the number one small town in Missouri and one of the nation's "smartest cities".
 It is also an important center for state and federal education and research in science and technology.
 In addition to being the home of Missouri University of Science and Technology, the US Geological Survey operates a large regional facility with various centers in Rolla: the National Geospatial Technical Operations Center III, the Missouri Water Science Center, the Mid-Continent Geographic Science Center, National Spatial Data Infrastructure Partnership Office Liaisons, and the Rolla Science Information and Library Services office.
 The headquarters of the Mark Twain National Forest, the only United States National Forest in Missouri, is also located in Rolla.
 Rolla is a safe, clean, and attractive town that offers easy access to outdoor activities such as hiking, fishing, and boating on area rivers and parks.
-Students interested in exploring the natural beauty of the area can rent equipment from the Outdoor Activity Rental (OAR) Office.